bevyengine/bevy-website/content/learn/book/handling-input/input-patterns.md

 If we wanted to use an observer, we would have to:

 1. Spawn our `Observer` and the `Event` that will trigger it.
+2. Read a `ButtonInput`, and see if the key we want is being pressed.
-2. Read an input `Message` and trigger our `Observer` in response.
+3. If the button is pressed, trigger our `Observer` in response.
-3. The `Observer` will call a one-shot system to be run.
+4. The `Observer` will then call a one-shot system to be run.

-Input messages simplifies activating one-shot systems by removing a redundant step.
+If instead we run the one-shot system based on reading the input alone, we'll simplify our systems by removing a redundant step.
-Toggling UI boxes, initiating interactions with NPC characters, and adding a new player when a controller is connected are all situations where one-shot systems could be triggered by input messages.
+Toggling UI boxes, initiating interactions with NPC characters, and adding a new player when a controller is connected are all situations where one-shot systems could be triggered by input directly

 We can see this in the example below, where we're running a `toggle_weapon_sights` system whenever the `RightMouseButton` is pressed.